PlayableLab FAQs

 Does PlayableLab sell user data?

-- See the privacy policy at https://playablelab.com/privacy — Analyzer collects aggregated campaign metrics from exported playables, not end-user PII from playable sessions.
+- See the privacy policy at https://playablelab.com/privacy — Playable-Analytics collects aggregated campaign metrics from exported playables, not end-user PII from playable sessions.

 Are admin and billing routes indexed by search or AI crawlers?